 Information regarding international programs is shared among our ten affiliated provincial associations and as previously mentioned in b) above, the IETO Academic Database (IAD).
 Where we do not have an evaluation on a program, a small committee is struck to review and make recommendations to IETO and then added to the IAD.

-e) Describe how previous assessment decisions are used to assist in maintaining consistency when assessing credentials of applicants from the same jurisdictions or institutions.
+e) Describe how previous assessment decisions are used to assist in maintaining consistency when f) Explain how the status of an institution in its home country affects recognition of the credentials of applicants by your organization.